 Question Where Does Cotton Come From- Cotton is grown in warm climates.
 It means that most of the cotton is grown in The Republic of China, India, Southern United States, Uzbekistan, and China are producing most of the cotton.
-The cotton plant is grown from seeds, and after its flowers, the plant produces balls of fluffy white fibres known as ‘lint’.
+The cotton plant is grown from seeds, and after its flowers, the plant produces balls of fluffy white fibers known as ‘lint’.

 In the olden days before mechanization, cotton was handpicked.
 Today, the high-quality cotton that is used for premium fabrics is still done this way, since mechanized harvesting can be rough and cause damage to the lint and therefore produces a rougher, courser texture.

 Natural cotton is a renewable and sustainable resource on our planet.
 This eco-friendly movement is big in our world today and with good cause.
 Our landfills are clogged with chemicals and other man-made substances, and we as a population are coming to realize that while it may be cheaper to use the man-made materials, it does come at a high price to our home-world and our health.
 So, it is only natural to ask, ‘Where does cotton come from?’.
 Read on to learn more.